yhoogstrate/segmentation-fold/README.md

 ## Build and install ##

-Please follow the instructions given in the '[INSTALL](https://github.com/yhoogstrate/segmentation-fold/blob/master/INSTALL)' file, e.g. by using one of the following commands:
+After having the prerequisites installed, you can downadload, compile and install segmentation-fold with following commands:

 	 $ git clone https://github.com/yhoogstrate/segmentation-fold
 	 $ cd segmentation-fold